 I consider myself a pretty versatile person and understand; not everyone’s the same.
 Over the past twenty years in graphic design and front end developer roles.
 I’ve come across many types of managers.

 Suppose you’re thinking of using my packages that are available on this website.
 I will have to take hold of the project management.
-It’s because, I’ve ‘taken a punt’, on how long I think, it will take me—and priced them accordingly.
-If this doesn’t appeal to you – I would suggest you work with me on my hourly rate.
+It’s because I’ve ‘taken a punt’, on how long I think, it will take me—and priced them accordingly.
+If this doesn’t appeal to you, I suggest you work with me on my hourly rate.